nlenevez/phpipam-sync/README.md

 IPv6 alike.

 **Also replicated: folders, L2 domains, VLANs and VRFs**, and each subnet's link to them.
+All four are carried as records in their own right, so one defined upstream but attached to nothing still appears on the target — defining it was a deliberate act at the source, and a one-way link gives the target no way to ask for it later.

-A phpIPAM folder is a `subnets` row with `isFolder=1` and no network of its own, named by its `description`;
+A phpIPAM folder is a `subnets` row with `isFolder=1` and no network of its own, named by its `description`.
+Folders replicate by **path** — a list of names, since a folder name may itself contain a slash — and a subnet inside one lands inside it on the target.

-folders replicate by **path** (a list of names, since a folder name may itself contain a slash), empty ones included, and a subnet inside one lands inside it on the target.
-These are carried as records in their own right, so a VLAN or VRF defined upstream but attached to nothing still appears on the target — defining one is a deliberate act at the source, and a one-way link gives the target no way to ask for it later.
-Their natural keys are a domain by **name**, a VLAN by **(domain, number)**, and a VRF by **(section, name)**; phpIPAM has no unique index on any of them, so the same VLAN number in two domains, or the same VRF name in two sections, are genuinely separate records.
-That is what keeps fan-in safe.
+The natural keys are: a folder by **path**, a domain by **name**, a VLAN by **(domain, number)**, a VRF by **(section, name)**. phpIPAM has no unique index on any of them, so the same VLAN number in two domains, or the same VRF name in two sections, are genuinely separate records — which is what keeps fan-in safe.

 Scoping follows phpIPAM's own rule rather than anything this tool
 invents: a VLAN belongs to a section through its L2 domain